ramanathanlab/genslm/examples/perlmutter/README.md

 sbatch submit.sh
 ```
 and it'll be added to the queue.
 You can monitor job status using `sqs`.

+Note: All config paths should be absolute paths or relative paths to the running directory.